 Medical Assistance will pay for home health services that are medically necessary, authorized by a physician, part of a written treatment plan, and performed in the patient's residence or in the community.
 Some of the more common home health services include:

 A registered nurse from a home health agency will typically perform an evaluation to determine the nature and frequency of home-based services and to establish a treatment plan.
 For example, an individual who needs assistance with at least one activity of daily living (bathing, dressing, grooming, toileting, eating, or mobility) may receive daily visits from a home health aide or Personal Care Assistant.

-To qualify for nursing home services, an individual must first be screened as part of the long-term care consultation process.
-Minnesota law provides that a person will be found eligible for nursing home care if he:
+To qualify for nursing home services, an individual must first be screened as part of the long-term care consultation and MnCHOICES assessment process.
+Minnesota law provides that a person will be found eligible for nursing home care if he or she: